Take your placement assessments.

 Complete the Social and Academic Life survey.

 - Your confirmation letter and parking pass.
-If you haven’t received a confirmation letter and parking pass in the mail within ten business days, please give us a call.
+If you haven’t received a confirmation letter and parking pass in the mail within ten business days prior to your session date, please give us a call.

 - Your health insurance card.